fish river canyon, Namíbia

 The same as, year after year, the ultra-prepared and crazed athletes who compete in the Fish River 100km Ultra Marathon completed in 2018 by South African winner AJ Calitz in just 08:28:45, and in 2012 (when it counted with less than 10km), by his compatriot Ryan Sandes, in 6h57m.

-The formation of the Fish River Canyon took infinitely longer.
 It is estimated that it took place about 500 million years ago.
-It was mainly caused by tectonic movements of the earth's crust that caused the valley to bulge and the slide of old glaciers, unthinkable today.
+It was mainly caused by tectonic movements of the earth's crust that caused the valley to bulge and the sliding of old glaciers, unthinkable today.

-So the Fish ran around 300 meters higher than it runs today.
-With the drift of the Gondwana supercontinent and the separation of the region into what would become South America and Africa, tectonic movements caused the river to sink.
-It began to erode the base of the canyon to the end of 549 meters measured today.
+With the drift of the supercontinent Gondwana and the separation of the region into what would become South America and Africa, tectonic movements caused the river to sink.

 Fish River Canyon Grooves, Namibia